rafasr0/stalker-gamma-new-arrival/README.md

 Loadout Unification: Updated all other factions, beside Bandits, configurations to inherit the Loner loadout.

 Update v2.0 - The Faction Update: Previous versions locked you to Loner/Bandit.
 Now, all factions are playable with their own unique "Zero to Hero" origins.
 Every faction now has a reason to start with nothing and a fluff win condition suggestion.

+Uptade v2.1 - Fixed the naming convention of starting locations, added a new universal starting location for every faction.